 (12) Sales per square foot are based on reports by retailers leasing Mall Stores and Freestanding Stores for the trailing twelve months for tenants which have occupied such stores for a minimum of twelve months.
 Sales per square foot also are based on tenants 10,000 square feet and under for Regional Shopping Centers.
 The sales per square foot exclude Centers under development and redevelopment.
 As a result, sales per square foot for the year ended December 31, 2014 excluded Broadway Plaza, Fashion Outlets of Niagara Falls USA, The Gallery, Paradise Valley Mall, SouthPark Mall and Westside Pavilion.
+Sales per square foot for the year ended December 31, 2013 excluded Paradise Valley Mall.
 Sales per square foot for the year ended December 31, 2010 excluded Santa Monica Place.